Zhrasa/London-Fire-Brigade-Callout-Analysis/README.md

 Fig.  The change in the accuracy (blue) and the f1 score (orange) with the maximum depth (x) of the False Alarm IncidentGroup Decision Tree.
 </div>

-The resulting model used the DayOfCall, the NumCalls, and the geographical (Easting_rounded and Northing_rounded) features to determine whether an incident was an actual fire (Fig. 3.10).
+The resulting model used the DayOfCall, the NumCalls, and the geographical (Easting_rounded and Northing_rounded) features to determine whether an incident was an actual fire (Fig. below).

 ![image](https://github.com/user-attachments/assets/59c9b376-a89e-499c-a2df-c475433fd375)
 <div align="center">
-Fig. 3.10.
-The False Alarm IncidentGroup Decision Tree visualisation.
+Fig. The False Alarm IncidentGroup Decision Tree visualisation.
 </div>

 =======